Free HappyHorse Text-to-Video Prompt Generator File

 Works with: ChatGPT, Claude, Gemini, or any capable AI chat

-Paste it in, describe your idea, and it returns a prompt with a nailed-down scene, one clear action, physicalized emotion, and matched native audio.
+Give it your idea, and it returns a prompt with a nailed-down scene, one clear action, physicalized emotion, and matched native audio.
+We use this exact file ourselves when writing HappyHorse text-to-video prompts.

 How to use it